 The original island of Philae was the site of an Egyptian temple complex in the Nile that now lies submerged beneath the waters of Lake Nasser to the south of Aswan in southern Egypt.
 It was originally located near the First Cataract of the Nile in Upper Egypt but was dismantled and moved to nearby Agilkia Island when the Aswan High Dam was built in the 1960s.
-This beautiful temple complex was the cult centre of Isis who was venerated from the Pharaonic era through the Greek, Roman and until at least AD 550.
+This beautiful temple complex was the cult centre of Isis, who was venerated from the Pharaonic era until at least AD 550.
 Philae, together with Abu Simbel, and other nearby ruins, was designated a UNESCO World Heritage site in 1979.

 Philae is the site of the last known inscription in Egyptian hieroglyphs, written in AD 394, and the last known Demotic inscription, written in 452.
 So strong was the popularity of Isis on Philae that her cult continued there for centuries until at least AD 550 when the Byzantine emperor Justinian had the priests arrested and the statues taken to Constantinople.
 However, Philae was not destroyed but turned into a church, and two other Coptic churches were built.

 As part of the UNESCO Nubia Campaign project, the whole temple complex was dismantled and moved from its original location on Philae Island to its new location on Agilkia Island after the flooding of Lake Nasser.
 The reconstruction at the current site painstakingly preserved the original appearance and layout of the complex and even landscaped the island to match its former location.